QuentinRa/blog.quentinra.dev/tools/unity/index.md

 ## Sources

 * [Game Development](https://gamedevelopment.tutsplus.com/) for everything related to the Game engine infrastructure and the Game Loop
-* Tutorials about the LibGDX and the lwjgl3 libraries, such as [LWJGL3 - Timing](https://github.com/SilverTiger/lwjgl3-tutorial/wiki/Timing) to understand the underlay of a Game
+* Tutorials about the libGDX and the lwjgl3 libraries, such as [LWJGL3 - Timing](https://github.com/SilverTiger/lwjgl3-tutorial/wiki/Timing) to understand the underlay of a Game
 * Teachings at the [ENSIIE](https://www.ensiie.fr/)